frasten/wordpresscom-popular-posts/readme.txt

 == Changelog ==

+= 2.2.1 =
+* New Feature: added support for subcategories.
+Now if you set a category, it will also show posts inside its subcategories.

 = 2.2.0 =
 * New Feature: added the new %post_comments% tag in the format to show how many comments a post has.